veritasian/mac-doctor/README.md

 # Mac Doctor

-**Three-phase macOS maintenance for Codex: scan caches and junk, check malware and privacy traces, optimize system speed.**
+**All-In-One Toolkit (Similar to CleanMyMac).
+Open source Mac cleaner working for codex and claude.
+Three-phase macOS maintenance: scan caches and junk, check malware and privacy traces, optimize system speed.**

 A free alternative to paid tools like CleanMyMac, MacBooster, and MacKeeper.
 Runs entirely inside Codex.
 No installation, no subscription, no telemetry.